Pablo Antonio Cuadra: Later career

-Cuadra's Poemas nicaragüenses was published in 1934.
-He opposed the American intervention against Augusto César Sandino in the 1930s and broke with the Somoza dynasty in the 1940s.
+Cuadra made his official debut as a poet in 1934 with his work Poemas nicaragüenses.The root of his inspiration in conserving Nicaragua’s essence came from his experiences with the American intervention in the 1930s.
+Due to that he supports Augusto César Sandino's cause in fighting against the U.S. Marines.
+Simultaneously he criticized the government of the Somoza dynasty, turning his back completely in the 1940s.
+Due to his rebellious acts in his publications and constant protest against the dictatorship, he was jailed several times throughout his life, in 1937, 1954 and 1956.

+He graduated from law school in Granada, but he will mainly work as a journalist and college professor.
+In 1935 he was co-chair of the newspaper La Reacción with José Coronel Urtecho.
+In 1946, he went to Spain, on a diplomatic mission, as part of the Nicaragua delegation to the XIX World Congress of Pax Romana.
+From 1942 to 1944 PAC directed the literary journal Cuaderno del Taller San Lucas.

 In 1954 he became co-director of La Prensa newspaper alongside his cousin and partner, Pedro Joaquín Chamorro Cardenal.
+In 1961 he became editor of the influential journal El Pez y La Serpiente (The Fish and the Serpent), which was highly influential in Latin America.
+In 1964 he became head of the Nicaraguan Academy of Language.
+That same year he starter publishing a column in La Prensa called Escritos a Maquina.

 Chamorro was assassinated by Somoza supporters in 1978.
-Cuadra was briefly jailed in 1956 for his opposition to the Somoza's régime.
-In 1961 he became editor of the influential journal El Pez y La Serpiente (The Fish and the Serpent), which was highly influential in Latin America.

 Cuadra became an outspoken advocate for Nicaragua's poor, embracing liberation theology and other intellectual currents which the Somoza government considered subversive.
 He later criticized the post-1979 Sandinista National Liberation Front régime for stifling the independence of Nicaragua's culture.
 For several years thereafter, he lived in self-imposed exile in Costa Rica and Texas.

+In 1985 he taught literature at the University of Texas at Austin.